Arianee/docs/docs/KYBprocess.md

 - FR : https://forms.monday.com/forms/2e69ff966a5fc539a12134b305791cc4
 - EN : https://forms.monday.com/forms/9511074102dce79ec415c35416376862

 Filling the form initiates the review of its content by the Onboarding team from the Arianee project.
 Once the information is reviewed and verified, two cases arise:

-- The Brand decided to use the Brand Data Hub as its Certificate Management Platform: the Arianee SAS team builds it and provides the Blockchain address of the Brand main wallet for the next step.
+- The Brand decided to use the Brand Data Hub as its Certificate Management Platform: the Arianee SAS team builds it and then the staking verification starts.
-- The Brand decided **not** to use the Brand Data Hub as its Certificate Management Platform: the Brand must provide the Blockchain address of its main wallet for the next step.
+- The Brand decided **not** to use the Brand Data Hub as its Certificate Management Platform: the staking verification starts right away.

-Last, the Blockchain address of the Brand main wallet is approved on the Blockchain by the Arianee Identity Multisig team from the Arianee Project.

-At this point the Brand ID verification starts.

 **Notes:**

-- Arianee project members skip the administrative verification and start there KYB process with the Brand ID verification.
+- Arianee project members skip the administrative verification and start there KYB process with the staking verification.
-- Legal entities that wish to register a new Brand or update a registered Brand skip the administrative verification and start the KYB process with the Brand verification.
+- Legal entities that wish to register a new Brand or update a registered Brand skip the administrative verification and start the KYB process with the staking verification.
 - The administrative information provided by a Brand is stored by the Arianee project.
 It remains internal and it is not shared outside of the Arianee project.

+## **Staking verification**

+The second step of the KYB process starts with the staking leader from the Arianee project requesting the Brand to stake by email.
+To learn more about the structure and amount of staking please refer to the staking policy (work in progress).

+Next, the Blockchain address of the Brand main wallet is approved on the Blockchain by the Arianee Identity Multisig team from the Arianee Project.

+At this point the Brand ID verification starts.

 ## **Brand ID  verification**